bluecatengineering/dora/README.md

 ![](dora.jpg)

 `dora` is a DHCP server written in Rust using tokio.
 It is built on the [`dhcproto`](https://github.com/bluecatengineering/dhcproto) library and `sqlx`.
 We currently use the sqlite backend, although that could change in the future.
-The goal of `dora` is to provide a complete DHCP implementation for IPv4, and eventually IPv6.
-Dora supports duplicate address detection, ping, binding multiple interfaces, static addresses, etc [see example.yaml for all options](./example.yaml).
+The goal of `dora` is to provide a complete, performant, and correct implementation of DHCPv4, and eventually DHCPv6.
+Dora supports duplicate address detection, ping, binding multiple interfaces, static addresses, client classes, etc [see example.yaml for all options](./example.yaml).

 It is, however, an **early release version** and may contain bugs.
 We hope to build an active community around this project so we can create a new DHCP server together.
 PRs, issues, and constructive comments are welcome.